Harshit-0018/NewsLens/README.md

 ---

-## About the Author
+## Author

 **Harshit**

 Building AI systems that make complex information more transparent and accessible.
 NewsLens is a personal project built to explore the intersection of NLP, transformer models, and full-stack engineering — from raw dataset training to production deployment.
-Some developments are under process , will commit in few days.
+Some developments are under process , will commit in few days.(Preferred)

 - GitHub: [@Harshit-0018](https://github.com/Harshit-0018)